rust-lang/book/second-edition/nostarch/chapter10.md

 “Implementors” section.

-Traits and trait bounds let us write code that uses generic type parameters to reduce duplication, but also specify to the compiler that we want the generic type to have particular behavior.
+Traits and trait bounds let us write code that uses generic type parameters to reduce duplication but also specify to the compiler that we want the generic type to have particular behavior.
 The compiler can then use the trait bound information to check that all the concrete types used with our code provide the right behavior.
 Unlike in dynamically typed languages, where we’d get an error